TL713/DS-ML-Interview-Questions/cheetsheet.md

 ## Machine Learning Concept
 ### Linear Regression and Logistic Regression
 1. What is linear regression?
 What is logistic regression?
 What is the difference?

+Linear regression is a predictive model.
+It gives 2 main idea: 1) does the set of independent variables do a good job in prediction.
+2) which variable has significant infulencen on dependent variables.

+Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
+Like all regression analyses, the logistic regression is a predictive analysis.
+Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.

+Difference: The essential difference between these two is that Logistic regression is used when the dependent variable is binary in nature.
+In contrast, Linear regression is used when the dependent variable is continuous and nature of the regression line is linear.

 2. How to find the best parameter for linear regression? / How to optimize the model?
 3. Please write down the close form solution for linear regression?
 4. What is Stochastic Gradient Descent or Mini-batch Gradient Descent?
 What is the advantage? and disadvantages?